-As cryptocurrency1 (particularly Bitcoin) adoption continues to gain momentum within the global financial markets, fund sponsors are indicating growing enthusiasm in bringing exchangetraded cryptocurrency-related funds ("cryptocurrency ETFs") to the U.S. investing public.
-In October 2021, in a significant development for the U.S. market, the U.S. Securities and Exchange Commission (the "SEC") allowed the first Bitcoin futures-based ETF to begin trading.2 Although no other cryptocurrency ETFs have been permitted by the SEC to date, proponents continue to assert the benefits that cryptocurrency ETFs would bring, including: (1) improving the existing means by which retail investors obtain exposure to cryptocurrencies (for example, by simplifying asset acquisition and custody); and (2) providing structural benefits to the existing cryptocurrency markets (for example, by deepening the pool of available liquidity).
+As cryptocurrency (particularly Bitcoin) adoption has gained momentum within the global financial markets in recent years, notwithstanding recent volatility, fund sponsors continue to indicate enthusiasm in bringing exchange-traded cryptocurrency-related funds ("cryptocurrency ${\bf ETFs"})$ to the U.S. investing public.
+In October 2021, in a significant development for the U.S. market, the U.S. Securities and Exchange Commission (the "SEC") allowed the first Bitcoin futures-based ETF registered under the Investment Company Act of 1940, as amended (the "Investment Company Act") to begin trading.
+Then, in April 2022, the SEC approved the first Bitcoin futuresbased ETF not registered under the Investment Company Act, and instead registered only under the Securities Act of 1933, as amended (the "Securities Act").3 Although no other cryptocurrency ETFs have been permitted by the SEC to date, proponents continue to assert the benefits that cryptocurrency ETFs would bring, including: (1) improving the existing means by which retail investors obtain exposure to cryptocurrencies (for example, by simplifying asset acquisition and custody); and (2) providing structural benefits to the existing cryptocurrency markets (for example, by deepening the pool of available liquidity).
 To date, the SEC has expressed a few key concerns - primarily around the integrity of the cryptocurrency spot market, including the online exchanges where such assets trade.
 This chapter describes the general features of the cryptocurrency ETFs that the SEC has so far considered, along with the SEC's principal reasons for declining to approve any such funds, other than Bitcoin futures-based ETFs.
-Finally, it will consider what 2022 may hold for these products, including a review of the latest cohort of potential cryptocurrency ETFs that will be under review by the SEC in 2022.
+Finally, it will consider what 2023 may hold for these products, including a review of the latest cohort of potential cryptocurrency ETFs that will be under review by the SEC in 2023.